cponcej/awesome-tech/docs/linux-microsoft.md

 		netstat -ax | egrep '@.*/lxc/.*/command$'

+- Show the TCP and UDP ports being listened on and if you're root, also show the process associated, user, etc.

+		netstat -lepunt

 - Want to find out the MAC addresses of the KVM powered VM?
 Try

 		virsh dumpxml VM_NAME | grep 'mac address'